dataelvisliang/Semantic-Hybrid-Search-Engine/README.md

-# Semantic Search Engine
+# Hybrid Semantic Search Engine

-A **universal, configuration-driven semantic search and analytics platform** that works with any text dataset.
-Just provide your CSV, configure which columns to search, and get instant semantic intelligence.
+A **universal, configuration-driven hybrid search and analytics platform** that combines semantic search, keyword matching (BM25), and typo-tolerant fuzzy search with diversity optimization (MMR).
+Works with any text dataset - just provide your CSV, configure which columns to search, and get production-grade search intelligence.

 ## 🎯 What Makes This Universal